dalen/puppet-puppetdbquery/README.md

 Second argument is optional but allows you to specify the item you want from the returned hash.

+It automatically excludes deactivated hosts.

 Returns an array of hashes or array of strings if second argument is provided.

 #### Examples

-    # Return an array of hashes describing all files that are owned by root.
+    # Return an array of hashes describing all files that are owned by root on active hosts.
     $ret = pdbresourcequery(
       ['and',
-        ['=',['node','active'],true],
         ['=','type','File'],
         ['=',['parameter','owner'],'root']])